WHYAMERICASUCKS.COM

 BLM's January 2025 Wild Horse and Burro Program Update said the agency was already holding 68,097 animals in corrals, pastures, and public pastures off-range.
 The same update showed off-range holding was eating the biggest share of spending, with more than half of expenditures tied to keeping removed animals somewhere else.

-That matters because it undercuts the idea that removals are a tidy one-time fix.
+It undercuts the idea that removals are a tidy one-time fix.
 The federal system is already carrying a huge off-range inventory and still preparing to add more.

 BLM's tentative FY2026 gather schedule says the agency planned to gather 14,830 animals, remove 14,378 of them, and apply 1,064 fertility-control treatments.
 That is a removal-heavy mix even though fertility control is supposed to help reduce the need for repeated roundups over time.

-This matters because it shows the policy balance in practice.
 The program is not being driven mainly by non-removal tools.
 It is still built around physically taking thousands of animals off the range.

 And the humane-management fight is not abstract